denizyuret/Knet.jl/docs/loss.md

     qi = (exp yi) / (Σ exp yj)

-This is an expensive function and it is often not needed during prediction (argmax qi = argmax yi).
+This is an expensive operation and it is often not needed during prediction (argmax qi = argmax yi).
 In those cases it would be better to avoid normalization during forward computation and implement it during the backward step of training.
 To give users some flexibility,